-Many products and furnishings that we fill our homes with and use on a daily basis can be hidden sources of indoor air pollution.
+Many common products and furnishings in your home, often ones used on a daily basis, can be hidden sources of chemical contamination in the air you breathe.

 Poor air quality indoors directly affects your energy levels, mood and ability to concentrate.
-Breathing bad air also lowers your immunity, damages your lungs and diminishes your daily well being.
+Breathing polluted air also lowers your immunity, damages your lungs and diminishes your daily well being.

 In the longer term it can lead to asthma, allergies and other respiratory problems like bronchitis and increase the risk of many serious diseases.

-Ahead are 10 lesser known sources of household air pollution, why they are dangerous and how to reduce or remove them in your home.
+Ahead are 10 lesser known sources of household air pollution and chemical contamination, why they are dangerous and how to reduce or remove them in your home.

 1. Cleaning Products

 It’s very important to keep your home clean to maintain healthy indoor air quality.
 Dirty floors, kitchens, living rooms and bathrooms breed bacteria and attract cockroaches with their toxic allergens.

 However, many modern cleaning products actually contribute to household air pollution with their harsh chemical ingredients, like bleach, ammonia, glycol esters, fragrances, surfactants and solvents.